4 Easy Ways to Develop Kindness

 * For every act of kindness you’ve been blessed with, try to pay it forward.
 If you count twenty blessings today, be kind to others twenty times.
 After a while, you’ll automatically be kind to others.

 3. Choose a sharing partner.
-Ask a friend or family member to become your sharing partner.
+Ask a friend or family student to become your sharing partner.
 Commit to sharing every tangible gift or blessing with that person.

 * Develop the spirit of wanting others to experience the same kindness that you do.